 Leakage usually happens if you try to 'help' the catheter to drain.
 It is normal to feel as if you want to pass urine naturally.
-Remember you have been controlling your bladder since the day you were potty trained and now we are saying 'let the catheter control your bladder'.
+Remember you have been controlling your bladder since the day you were potty trained and now, we are saying 'let the catheter control your bladder'.
 It will be difficult for you to adjust.

 As mentioned before in this leaflet, the best thing to do if you get the feeling of wanting to pass urine naturally is to relax and let the catheter do all of the work for you.
-Do not try and push as this will increase the pressure in your abdomen which will then push onto your bladder and cause a leak around the catheter and onto your clothing.
+Do not try and push as this will increase the pressure in your abdomen which may cause abdominal pain and will also push onto your bladder and cause a leak around the catheter and onto your clothing.
 As long as the catheter is draining, there is no need to be concerned.

 If you find that these 'bladder spasms' are continual or painful, then we can give you medication to calm the bladder down.
-Please ring your Specialist Nurse for advice if you are unsure.
+Please contact the Urology Nurse Practitioner Team for advice if you are unsure.